 Every child has unique strengths and challenges.

 - Celebrate Effort Over Perfection: Emphasize the importance of trying their best rather than striving for flawless results.
+This encourages your children to put effort on whatever they do.

 Final Thoughts